oricis/notes/contents/lamp/lamp-for-dummies.md

 ### Apache2 in use version

-1. Create a phpinfo.php file and open in browser.
+1. Create a "phpinfo.php" file and open in browser.
 File content:

     <?php
     phpinfo();